ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 Please **read the following instructions carefully** and submit your 25-second video for the online Video Previews by the following deadlines:
-- Main Events: Aug.
+- VIS Full/Short Papers: Aug.
 15
-- Associated Events: Sept.
+- All Associated Events and TVCG/CG&amp;A Presentations: Sept.
 1

 Video previews and fast forwards are a great opportunity to publicize